alok/notational-fzf-vim/README.md

 and down the search results, and then hit one of these keys to open up a
 file:

+Note that the following options can be customized.

--   `c-x`: Use search string as filename and open in vertical split
+-   `c-x`: Use search string as filename and open in vertical split.
 -   `c-v`: Open in vertical split
 -   `c-s`: Open in horizontal split
 -   `c-t`: Open in new tab